You are using an outdated browser. Please upgrade your browser to improve your experience

 This could involve conducting surveys, conducting focus groups, or reviewing industry reports to gather information about customer needs and preferences.
+Listening is a key skill for all types of leadership and product leaders are no exception.
 Product Leaders may also use analytics tools to monitor the performance of similar products in the market and to identify trends that could inform their own product development.

 Product Leaders need to speak to people to gather feedback and understand their needs.
 This could involve conducting user research, talking to customers directly, observing them in practice or reviewing feedback from customer service representatives.
 Product Leaders need to be able to understand the needs of different stakeholders and to communicate effectively with them to gather feedback and to build buy-in for their product.